evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 Additionally, you can choose between 6 wheels with sizes from 18 to 19 inches.

-The car has four regular doors and a tailgate.
-The tailgate is electric-powered and has a kick-sensor as standard.
+The car has four [regular doors](../../../../technology/doors/) and a tailgate.
+The liftgate is electric-powered and has a kick-sensor as standard.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.